The Clean Agent Code Standard.

 ai-slop

-The 40+ named anti-patterns AI agents leave behind: narrative comments, swallowed exceptions, unsafe casts, todo stubs, generic naming, console leftovers.
+The 50+ named rules and checks AI agents leave behind: narrative comments, swallowed exceptions, unsafe casts, todo stubs, generic naming, console leftovers.

 code-quality